Feature Documentary (2026)

 Australia has one of the highest rates of eating disorders in the world.

-1.1 million Australians live with an eating disorder leaving an estimated 4 million parents, siblings, and carers struggling to make sense of it.
+There are currently 1.1 million Australians live with an eating disorder.
+Its estimated that over 4 million parents, siblings, and carers are left struggling to make sense of why it happening and how to help them.

 Help parents keep their kids alive.